IMPORTANT PERSONAL MESSAGE FROM LAZER DAVE:

-Lazer Dave has 10+ years of experience and has treated 1,000s of clients successfully using laser.
+Lazer Dave has 10+ years of clinical experience and has treated 1,000s of clients successfully using laser.

 JAMES TRIED SMOKING RIGHT AFTER LASER AND THIS IS WHAT HAPPENED…

-Serving the laser therapy needs of Kanata, Nepean, Ottawa, Stittsville, Goulbourn, Carp, Dunrobin and surrounding areas.
+Serving the laser quit marijuana, alcohol and drugssmoking needs of Kanata, Nepean, Ottawa, Stittsville, Goulbourn, Carp, Dunrobin and surrounding areas.

 REDUCE WITHDRAWAL FROM CANNABIS, ALCOHOL, DRUGS & ADDICTION WITH LASER

 Using a similar approach as his Laser Stop Smoking Program, Lazer Dave can help you quit your addiction to cannabis/marijuana, alcohol and other drugs using low level intensity laser (LLLT).